Jimmie Jayes: Hiring & Building A Team Of HVAC Professionals

 And then they leave and now it’s hard for them to come back.
 It’s hard for them to build their own business.
-And so just as, as an owner, I’m begging you find ways.
+And so just, as an owner, I’m begging you to find ways.
 If you really want to scale, if you really want to grow right by my coaching hat on right now, find a way.
-That you can show people high levels of appreciation, find ways that you can give people the same opportunity that you have.
+You can show people high levels of appreciation, and find ways that you can give people the same opportunity that you have.

 Sam Wakefield: That’s it.
-I mean, what, what’s all of the studies where they say people stay for culture, not because of the income necessarily or anything else.
+I mean, what, what’s all of the studies where they say people stay for the culture, not because of the income necessarily or anything else.
 They stay because they like it.
 Not anything else.
-And that’s a it’s they like the people they work with.
-They like the leadership that like the culture and man giving them that, that peace.
+And that’s it’s they like the people they work with.
+They like the leadership that like the culture and man giving them, that peace.

 Wow.
 What a crazy concept.
-Everybody listening, give, give, giving your company, your individuals who are performers, a piece of ownership at some level, what a better way to, and to develop the culture that they can become owner in the company to develop that owner mindset.
+Everybody listening, give, giving, giving your company, your individuals who are performers, a piece of ownership at some level, what better way to develop the culture that they can become owners in the company to develop that owner mindset?
 Wow.
 This is, this is thinking on a different level.

-This is that next level thinking like I was mentioning, I love having Mr. Jimmy Jay is on this podcast because it forces us to think differently to get different results.
+This is that next-level thinking like I mentioned, I love having Mr. Jimmy Jay is on this podcast because it forces us to think differently to get different results.
 So, wow.
 That was, that was powerful today, brother.
 I am.
 I’m just so stoked that you, uh, that you had a few minutes to, uh, to share with us.

 Um, my gosh man.

 Okay.
 I’ve worked with a lot of businesses.
-Most businesses fail in their first five years and a lot of people that give out and they try to start their own business.
-They’re they’re good at sales, but they try to go out and all of a sudden, you know, they got to deal with payroll.
+Most businesses fail in their first five years and a lot of people give out and they try to start their own businesses.
+They’re good at sales, but they try to go out and all of a sudden, you know, they got to deal with payroll.
 They need an HR department.

 They gotta be able to float money for ads.
-They have to spend time doing income statements and balance sheets and statements of cash flow.
-And there’s all this behind the scenes stuff.
+They have to spend time doing income statements balance sheets and statements of cash flow.
+And there’s all this behind-the-scenes stuff.
 That you don’t know about.
-So if you are not an owner on the line, like you want to think like an owner, you want to think about what can I do to grow this company?
+So if you are not an owner on the line, you want to think like an owner, you want to think about what can do to grow this company.